-Brown spent the past two seasons as the Golden Eagles' cornerbacks coach.
+Prior to his arrival in Columbia, Brown spent the previous two seasons as the Southern Miss Golden Eagles' cornerbacks coach.
 During the 2011 campaign, Southern Miss was No. 7 nationally in pass efficiency defense (108.47 rating) and set an NCAA record for interceptions returned for touchdowns with eight.
-As a unit, the Golden Eagle defense finished the season as a Top-30 defense.
-In his first year at USM, Brown, who was hired just prior to the start of fall camp, quickly instilled a toughness and physicality into his corners that amounted to a pair of freshman being selected to the All-Freshman squad.

-Brown came to Southern Miss after spending the previous year and a half working in the strength & conditioning area and assisting as a defensive intern at LSU, where he helped tutor NFL third-round pick Chad Jones and free agent signees Danny McCray and Chris Hawkins.
+Brown came to Southern Miss after spending the previous year and a half working in the strength & conditioning area and assisting as a defensive intern at LSU.

 Brown went to LSU after working a season at Texas Southern where he was the safeties coach and also the community outreach liaison.
 His arrival to TSU came after a six-year stint as the secondary coach at Alabama State.

 Brown began his coaching career in 2000 at his alma mater, Alabama A&M, before being promoted to the rank of a full-time assistant coach for the 2001 campaign.